The mystery of the 'Thames garnets' has fascinated me since I started Mudlarking.

 Each THAMESIS flower is hand made from 9ct gold from a wax original and includes traces of fingerprints and the making process.

-The central garnet is mounted with four gold prongs and sits sturdily into the flower. *Please note 3 has one prong just touching the garnet-it is fully sound don't worry!*
+The central garnet is mounted with four gold prongs and sits sturdily into the flower.

 Each pendant is fully hallmarks by the Assay Office in London.

 This listing is for the pendant only, however if you would like to discuss a full necklace I can provide options for 9ct gold chains upon request.